bitsyamagu/methyl-stat/README.md

 ## Input
 We are using long-read sequences produced from PromethION and base-called by guppy.

+## How to
+1. Preparation of a bam file
+    1. Extract FastQ files from Fast5 files by f5_to_fq tool
-1. Map reads to reference genome by minimap2.
+    1. Map these FastQ reads to a reference genome by minimap2.
-1. Merge all reads into a bam file, and sort and make index of it.
+    1. Merge all mapped reads into a bam file, and sort it and make index of it.
 1. Create FAST5-to-readId index
    - perl fast5index.pl workspace > fast5_index.txt
-1. (to be continued)
+1. Run methylstat by shell commands or nextflow
+1. Run methylcall by shell commands or nextflow
+1. Run methylblockb by shell commands or nextflow

 ## ont2bisul usage
 Example: